What time is Channel 4's Deadwater Fell starring David Tennant on TV?

 Four-part drama Deadwater Fell premiered on Friday 10th January 2020 on Channel 4.

-The next episode airs on Friday 24th January at 9pm on Channel 4.
+The fourth and final episode airs on Friday 31st January at 9pm on Channel 4.
+You can watch an exclusive sneak peak for it here.

 - Deadwater Fell offers a “unique” female perspective in crime drama